EduardFabregat/2016_Coverage_Refugees/README.md

-# 2016_Coverage_Refugees
+# 2016 Coverage Refugees
 Supplementary code for: A Stranger to my Eyes.
-An international comparative approach to refugees framing and its antecedents (Under Review).
+An international comparative approach to refugees framing and its antecedents.
+(Under Review)